aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Docker/windows-dotnet-web-application/README.md

 #### AWS Management Console

 1. Upload the ```windows-dotnet-web-application-pipeline.yml``` template to CloudFormation.
-2. Update the stack parameters as desired, ensuring the ```DotnetS3SourceTarFile``` parameter points to the S3 location used when uploading the .NET web application to S3.
+2. Update the stack parameters as desired, ensuring the ```DotnetSourceZipFile``` parameter points to the S3 location used when uploading the .NET web application to S3.
 3. You will see a checkbox informing you that the stack creates IAM resources.
 Read and check the box.
 4. Wait for the stack to build.
 5. Once built, a new Image Builder pipeline will exist.
 You can view this in the Image Builder console, and optionally trigger a manual execution of the pipeline to start the first image creation.